Bobo Chan: Retirement

-Eventually, Gillian, Cecilia, and Edison made a successful return to the entertainment industry, however, Bobo never returned.
+Eventually, Gillian, Cecilia, and Edison successfully returned to the entertainment industry, however, Bobo never returned.
 Bobo decided to leave the entertainment industry and focus on managing a crystal gem shop, Crystal Jamming, in the summer of 2009.
 In a small public ceremony with some entertainment friends and press upon the opening of her crystal boutique in the North Point district of Hong Kong, she made it clear she would be leaving the entertainment industry to start a more quiet existence to avoid causing further trouble to the people closest to her.

+Personal life

+Chan had an affair with Edison Chen until mid-2004, when it was reported that the two broke up.
+Later, she dated the wealthy businessman Jin Ziyao, but they also broke up.
+By 2015, she met a fellow member of her church; the two married on November 26, 2016 in To Kwa Wan.
+Chan gave birth to a son in 2019.
+The family of three lives a low-key life.